Asylum or Refugee Status: Who Is Eligible?

 Membership in a particular social group

-This category is the most difficult of the five to define, and is the subject of many legal arguments.
+This category is the most difficult of the five to define and is the subject of many legal arguments.
 A social group is sometimes said to mean an identifiable group of people whose government views it as a threat.
 Or it is described as a group sharing a common characteristic that is so fundamental to their individual identities that the members cannot — or should not be expected to — change it.
 The group must be recognized within society as a distinct entity.

-Examples of particular social groups whose members have been accepted as asylees or refugees by the U.S. government include tribes or ethnic groups, social classes (such as educated elite), family members of dissidents, occupational groups, homosexuals, members or former members of the police or military (who may be targeted for assassination), and, in some cases, women.
+Examples of particular social groups whose members have been accepted as asylees or refugees by the U.S. government include tribes or ethnic groups, social classes (such as the educated elite), family members of dissidents, occupational groups, homosexuals, members or former members of the police or military (who may be targeted for assassination), and, in some cases, women.